vijay-prema/llm-cli/README.md

 chmod +x llm
 ```

+## Usage
-## Run ollama server
+### Run ollama server
-**You need the ollama server always running the background for the script to work.**  Read about [ollama here](https://github.com/ollama/ollama).
-It is possible to use different models other than gemma2, based on the spec of your PC.
+**You need the ollama server always running the background for the script to work:**
 ```sh
 ollama run gemma2
 ```
-The first time it will take a while to start as it is downloading the several GB model.
+*The first time it will take a while to start as it is downloading the several GB model.

-## Run a query in terminal
-Simple:
+Read about [ollama here](https://github.com/ollama/ollama).
+It is possible to use different models other than gemma2, based on the spec of your PC.*

+Now you can use the script to generate a terminal command from natural language:
 ```sh
 llm "Find all files containing the word meditation"
 ```
 It always gives you the raw command with no explanation.

-Now you can run it at your own risk!
+If you PC is slow, it could take a while.
+Try a smaller/faster ollama model if needed.